 SANTA ANA, Calif.
-(AP) - Seven Californians and two people in Utah have confirmed cases of measles likely contracted on trips last month to Disney theme parks in California, state officials said Wednesday.
+(AP) - Seven Californians and two people in Utah have confirmed cases of measles likely contracted on trips last month to Disney theme parks in California, officials said.

 SANTA ANA, Calif.
-(AP) — Seven Californians and two people in Utah have confirmed cases of measles likely contracted on trips last month to Disney theme parks in California, state officials said Wednesday.
+(AP) — Seven Californians and two people in Utah have confirmed cases of measles likely contracted on trips last month to Disney theme parks in California, officials said.

-They likely got the airborne illness at one of the parks then, officials said, adding people with measles can be infectious for nine days.
+They likely got the airborne illness at one of the parks then, officials said Wednesday, adding people with measles can be infectious for nine days.

 The seven Californians with confirmed cases are from five different areas of the state and range from 8 months to 21 years old.
 Six were not vaccinated against the disease, including two who were too young to be vaccinated.